sking-dev/real-world-cloud-projects/docs/6-bootstrap-azure-governance.md

 - Explore a controlled **subscription request and onboarding workflow** (e.g. approval‑gated automation) rather than fully manual creation, while retaining explicit human authorisation at the billing boundary.
 - Extend bootstrap IaC to create the **initial management groups**, paving the way for Project 6 to take full ownership.
-- Harden security by migrating from SPN secrets to **federated credentials / managed identities** where supported.
 - Add monitoring and alerting for governance pipelines and state storage, including access anomalies and deployment failures.

 ## Code References